-Chaplaincy Team is comprised of Mrs Joan Conway and Sr Elizabeth Ryan FCJ.
+Chaplaincy Team is comprised of Rev Dr James Campbell SJ, Mrs Joan Conway and Sr Elizabeth Ryan FCJ.

 Our Jesuit heritage produces a unique religious ethos, which is nurtured by all members of staff including the Chaplains.
 Our chaplaincy's religious and spiritual purpose is to fulfill a pastoral, spiritual, prophetic and educational mission: